 Individuals holding crypto assets as a personal investment for capital gains, or to use for making certain purchases, will be liable for payment of a Capital Gains Tax (CGT) when they dispose of their crypto assets.
 ‘Dispose of’ means either selling your crypto asset for real money or trading it on an exchange for another type of coin.
 Either way, you have closed a transaction, and if there is profit on the disposal, a tax may be due.

-Under HMRC rules, there is an annual CGT exemption.
-That exemption for the tax year 2021-2022 is £12,300.
+Under HMRC rules, there is an annual Capital Gains Tax exemption.
 Gains up to that amount, therefore, can be sheltered from CGT.
 You also may claim capital losses on crypto assets, and those losses can offset your capital gains in other assets in the same tax year.